Symsagittifera roscoffensis: Biotope and ethology

 Symsagittifera roscoffensis lives in the tidal balancing zone, preferentially in a sandy substrate, poor in organic matter.
-The accumulation of the latter generates reduced, hypoxic or anoxic conditions, which promote the development of anaerobic bacteria releasing compounds such as hydrogen sulfide (H_{2}S) incompatible with the oxygen requirements of the worm.
+The accumulation of the latter generates reduced, hypoxic, or anoxic conditions, which promote the development of anaerobic bacteria releasing compounds such as hydrogen sulfide (H_{2}S) incompatible with the oxygen requirements of the worm.

-Circatidal rhythms (dynamic alternation of high and low tides) influence the behavior of these animals that migrate vertically at each tide: at rising tide the colonies sink into the sand, they rise to the surface at the beginning of the ebb tide and become visible in interstitial seawater flowing.
+Circatidal rhythms (dynamic alternation of high and low tides) influence the behavior of these animals that migrate vertically at each tide: at rising tide, the colonies sink into the sand, they rise to the surface at the beginning of the ebb tide, and become visible in the interstitial seawater flowing.
 Sand particle size is an important factor because it determines the ease of vertical movements of the worms.
-The latter always remain in contact with seawater when the interstitial flows dry up during the ebb tide, and are also protected (buried in the sand) at rising tide, from dispersive effects of the waves.
+The latter always remain in contact with seawater when the interstitial flows dry up during the ebb tide and are also protected (buried in the sand) at rising tide, from the dispersive effects of the waves.

 The colonies are located on the upper part of the foreshore, which is the least long-term covered layer of water during the tidal cycle.
 Colonies of S. roscoffensis are therefore in this place theoretically exposed to the longest light exposure to maximize the photosynthetic activity of micro-algae partners.
 Light is an essential biotic factor since the photosynthetic activity of algae in hospite is the only contribution to nutrient intake for the animals.

-The works of Louis Martin refer to the presence of S. roscoffensis in the interstitial seawater flows at low tide nights showing bright reflection of the Sun on the Moon.
+The works of Louis Martin refer to the presence of S. roscoffensis in the interstitial seawater flows at low tide nights, showing a bright reflection of the Sun on the Moon.
 The latter has also shown that the worms, captive in the laboratory, gather mostly on the surface of the container when the tide is low and migrate to the bottom when the tide is high.
-In the thermo and photo-regulated chambers where the worms do not physically perceive the rising or falling tide, this vertical oscillation persists for 4 to 5 days and is then gradually lost and evolves in fine in a random occupation of the space in the container.
+In the thermo and photo-regulated chambers where the worms do not physically perceive the rising or falling tide, this vertical oscillation persists for 4 to 5 days and is then gradually lost and evolves into a random occupation of the space in the container.